Aleph-Alpha/pharia-engine/OPERATING.md

 We configure the bind address and port via the environment variable `KERNEL_ADDRESS`.
 If not configured it defaults to "0.0.0.0:8081", which is necessary in the container, but locally may cause the firewall to complain.
-Note that the Kernel can be configured both from environment variables and from a `config.toml` file.
+Note that the Engine can be configured both from environment variables and from a `config.toml` file.
 Mounting the config file is optional.

 ## Deploying Skills

-PhariaKernel wants to enable teams outside of the PhariaKernel Operators to deploy Skills in self service.
+PhariaEngine wants to enable teams outside of the PhariaEngine Operators to deploy Skills in self service.
 To achieve this, Skills are organized into namespaces.
-The PhariaKernel Operators maintain the list of namespaces and associate each one with a configuration file, which in turn is owned by a team.
+The PhariaEngine Operators maintain the list of namespaces and associate each one with a configuration file, which in turn is owned by a team.

 Each namespace configuration typically would reside in a Git repository owned by the Team which owns the namespace.
-Changes in this file will be automatically detected by the Kernel.
+Changes in this file will be automatically detected by the Engine.

 A [namespace](skill-deployment.md#configuring-namespace) is also associated with a registry to load the Skills from.
 These Skill registries can either be directories in filesystem (mostly used for a development setup) or point to an OCI registry (recommended for production).

 ### Namespace with all Skills from Folder

-The Kernel provides a `directory` option for namespaces that serves all Skills from a given directory, without the need to configure them in a file.
+The Engine provides a `directory` option for namespaces that serves all Skills from a given directory, without the need to configure them in a file.
 You can activate this by setting

 ```toml